 While place-making can enable new forms of community engagement, it can also be controversial.
 There may be losses alongside the gains.
 The historian’s advice is not always heeded.
 Heritage projects usually require compromises.
 Many perspectives and demands may influence the final outcome.

 A panel of speakers shares some of the highs and lows of their experiences in this field.
 Panellists will then respond to questions from each other and the audience.

-This seminar is curated for the Australian Heritage Festival as part of the 2019 'Making Public Histories' series, offered by Monash University, History Council of Victoria and Old Treasury Building.
+This seminar is presented for the Australian Heritage Festival as part of the 2019 'Making Public Histories' series, offered by Monash University, History Council of Victoria and Old Treasury Building.

 The seminar will be chaired by Emeritus Sir John Monash Distinguished Professor Graeme Davison AO FAHA FASSA FFAHS, of Monash University and the History Council of Victoria.
 The panellists and their presentation titles are: